Cysharp/MagicOnion/samples/ChatApp/README.md

 This is Sample Serverside MagicOnion.
 You can lanunch via Visual Studio 2019, open `MagicOnion.sln` > samples > set `ChatApp.Server` project as start up and Start Debug.

-### ChatApp.Server.Telemetry

-This is Sample Serverside MagicOnion with OpenTelemetry implementation for Prometheus and Zipkin exporters.
-You can lanunch via Visual Studio 2019, open `MagicOnion.sln` > samples > set `ChatApp.Server.Telemetry` project as start up and Start Debug.

-> Addtional note: If you want run MagiconOnion with telemetry containers please follow to the [README](https://github.com/Cysharp/MagicOnion#try-visualization-on-localhost)

 ### ChatApp.Unity

 Sample Clientside Unity.